helidon-io/helidon/inject/inject/scopes.md

 When a scope is started, it may provide "initial bindings" - a set of service descriptor and service instances that for the core of the scope, and that can be injected to other services within the scope.

-When a scoped service gets injected into another service in a different scope (except for Singleton, which always uses the same instance), a generated proxy is injected instead, which implements the same contracts as the original service.
+Currently a service can be injection into a different scope (except for Singleton, which always uses the same instance, and a service without a scope, which always creates a new instance) only through a `Supplier<Contract>`, and the scope is resolved each time the `get()` method is called.
-This means that non-singleton services that need to reside in a different scope must use contract interfaces, and not classes.
-There is a way to support classes as well (see Requeston.value()).
+We do not support proxying of types for scope purposes.

-# Requeston Scope
+# Request Scope

-Requeston scope is implemented through APIs and can be replaced by a custom implementation if desired
+Request scope is implemented through APIs and can be replaced by a custom implementation if desired

-Our implementation of the Requeston scope uses a `RequestonControl` to start the scope.
-Once started, it is kept in a thread local of the current thread (as Helidon always uses exactly one virtual thread for the duration of a request), and it closed when the request finishes (this must be handled by the component starting the context, such as an HTTP Service).
+Our implementation of the Request scope uses a `RequesetScopeControl` to start the scope.
+Once started, it is kept in a thread local of the current thread (as Helidon always uses exactly one virtual thread for the duration of a request), and it is closed when the request finishes (this must be handled by the component starting the context, such as an HTTP Service).